 If a student believes that grounds exist for an academic complaint, the student should first consult with the Dean of the Academic school in which the course is housed.
 The student must initiate this visit within 10 working days after receiving information about the condition on which the complaint is based.

 In most cases, following the consultation with the Dean, the student should try to work with the faculty person in question to resolve the issue.
 This step should be initiated within 3 working days of the visit with the Dean.
 If a resolution is not reached by working directly with the faculty person, the student should then report back to the appropriate Dean.
 The Dean will work with the student and the faculty person to resolve the issue.
 This step should be initiated within 5 working days following the meeting with the faculty member.

-The Assistant Vice President of Academic Affairs will form a Dean Review Committee, a three member group of Deans from Schools not affiliated with complaint, to serve as an ad hoc committee.
-The Assistant Vice President of Academic Affairs will forward the written, signed complaint to the faculty member and the Dean of the appropriate Academic School within 2 working days.
+The Assistant Vice President of Academic Affairs will form a three member group of Deans from departments not affiliated with complaint to serve as an ad hoc committee.
+The Assistant Vice President of Academic Affairs will forward the written, signed complaint to the faculty, the Dean and the Dean of the appropriate Academic School within 2 working days.
 The Dean will provide documentation of efforts to bring about satisfactory resolution within 3 working days.
 The Dean Review Committee will review all formal complaints and procedures to ensure integrity of the process and outcomes.
-The Dean Review Committee will render a decision and communicate the decision in writing to the student, faculty member, Dean of the appropriate Academic School, Assistant Vice President of Academic Affairs, and the Office of the Vice President for Learning and Academic Affairs (VPLAA).
+The committee will render a decision and communicate the decision in writing to the student, faculty, , Dean of the appropriate academic schools, Assistant Vice President of Academic Affairs, and the office of the Vice President for Learning and Academic Affairs (VPLAA).

 Important Additional Information